Horizon12275/AI_project/.github/docker/README.md

-To store Dockerfile for each ser vice
+To store Dockerfile for each service